AbdullahM0hamed/automod-extension/README.md

 Example ext and soon-to-be template repo for automod

 # TODO
-- [ ] - produce dex (currently produces jar which I manually converted and tested that it works)
+- [x] - produce dex (currently produces jar which I manually converted and tested that it
+- [ ] - Have a manifest with info like plugin class, author, and updater.json